willjsimmons/willjsimmons.github.io/essays/QuestionsEssay.md

 ---

-# What makes a question good or bad
+# What makes a great question?

-I remember as a young man asking my uncle what he called a rather Stupid question. he quickly retorted with an example.
+I remember as a young man asking my uncle what he classified as and in his words "a rather Stupid question". he quickly retorted with an example of what meets this qualification.
 He said, "Now William a smart question is What are you eating? and a Stupid question is Why are you eating?".
-While in some contexts such as eating in a food free library or computer lab the second question makes sense 85% of the time this is not the case.
+While asking why you are eating is a valid question, in some limited contexts such as when one is eating in a food free library or computer lab or other place where eating is prohibited most of the time it is a senseless question, as humans eat to fulfill a physiological need.
+.the second question makes sense 85% of the time this is not the case.
 Nevertheless, I nodded tacitly and continued my breakfast, as his point was understood.
 In essence It is very easy, and almost natural not to spend the extra brainpower to come up with good questions.
 It is for this reason that up until recently internet support forums were full of stupid questions.
 More commonly now however these less than helpful questions are quickly discarded by both human and automatic forum moderators.